-Note: Ongoing Fukushima-related information is regularly covered in Nuclear Newsreel and other posts on NIRS' blog GreenWorld, at www.safeenergy.org.
+Note: Major Fukushima-related information is periodically covered in NIRS' blog GreenWorld, at www.safeenergy.org.
+In addition, SimplyInfo.org is the best site for regularly updated information on the Fukushima aftermath and continuing technical and safety issues.
 This Fukushima crisis page will focus on studies, reports and other in-depth information.

 August 30, 2013.
 Decontaminate the Fukushima Decontamination Project.
 Presentation by Tokyo City University emeritus professor Teiichi Aoyama details how efforts to decontaminate area around Fukushima are doing little except to enrich nuclear contractors.

 March 22, 2013.
 Video proceedings from the March 11-12, 2013 Symposium on Medical and Ecological Consequences of Fukushima are now available.

 March 8, 2013

 As we approach the second anniversary of the Fukushima nuclear disaster, we've compiled a number of the better and up-to-date articles and studies we've seen, listed below: